Zeolite

 - Reapplication: Zeolite is long-lasting and does not break down easily.
 Reapply every 2-3 years or as needed.

-- Combine with Organic Matter: For best results, combine zeolite with compost or organic fertilizers to maximize nutrient availability.
+Combine with Organic Matter: For best results, combine zeolite with compost or organic fertilisers to maximise nutrient availability.

 Potential Drawbacks

-- Cost: High-quality zeolite can be expensive, but its long-lasting benefits often justify the cost.
+- Cost: High-quality zeolite can be expensive, but its long-lasting benefits often justify the expense.

 - Overuse: Excessive amounts of zeolite can alter soil pH or cause nutrient imbalances.
 Always follow recommended application rates.

-- Not a Fertilizer: Zeolite is not a substitute for fertilizers but works best as a supplement to improve fertilizer efficiency.
+Not a Fertiliser: Zeolite is not a substitute for fertilisers but works best as a supplement to improve fertiliser efficiency.